 To Disgrace of Price-

-With the first two lines of this stanza, the speaker suggests that within the parcel, or the small package of her writings, can be found only the “merchant”.
-This suggests that she is only the one who delivers the thoughts from mind to paper.
-Therefore, if she were to sell her works, she would be only the “merchant”, not the creator of the thoughts.
-She implies, once more, than the thoughts came “of the Heavenly Grace”.
-Therefore, the only reason she has these thoughts to write down on paper, is because of grace from heaven that has placed these thoughts in her mind.
-In the last two lines, the speaker asserts that no “Human Spirit” should ever be “reduce[d]” and “disgrace[d]” by allowing others to place a price or a value on his own personal thoughts.
+With the first two lines of this stanza, the speaker suggests that within the parcel, or the small package of her writings, can be found only the “merchant.”
+This indicates that she is only the one who delivers the thoughts from mind to paper.
+Therefore, if she were to sell her works, she would be only the “merchant,” not the Creator of the thoughts.
+She implies, once more, that the ideas came “of the Heavenly Grace.”
+Therefore, the only reason she has these thoughts to write down on paper is that heaven’s grace has placed these thoughts in her mind.
+In the last two lines, the speaker asserts that no “Human Spirit” should ever be “reduce[d]” and “disgrace[d]” by allowing others to place a price or a value on his personal thoughts.

-To Emily Dickinson, to allow an editor or an audience of any kind to critique her work, meant allowing them to critique her very soul.
+To Emily Dickinson, to allow an editor or an audience of any kind to critique her work meant allowing them to critique her very soul.
 She did not believe that anyone else had the right to say whether her poems were good or bad.
 They were simply her thoughts.
-She did not even take credit for her own thoughts as having conceived of them herself, but rather gave credit to God, claiming that He was the one who put the thoughts there in the first place.
-She even goes so far as to suggest that to make money off of these thoughts that God had given her, would be an act of defiance against Him.
+Dickinson did not even take credit for her own thoughts as having conceived of them herself but rather gave praise to God, claiming that He was the one who put the ideas there in the first place.
+She even goes so far as to suggest that to make money off of these thoughts that God had given her would be an act of defiance against Him.
 She even compares it to prostitution, claiming that it would be no less immoral to sell her body than it is to sell her thoughts.